Branch Closing: Production

 "Branch Closing" was written by co-executive producer Michael Schur and directed by Tucker Gates.
 On her MySpace blog, actress Jenna Fischer urged readers to watch the episode, declaring that "The stuff [Michael and Dwight] do together is the absolute funniest thing ever on our show.
 And also the most touching...
 The entire episode is amazing.
 I can't wait for you to see it."
 The episode featured recurring guest stars Ed Helms, Rashida Jones, Craig Robinson, and Charles Esten.
-This episode also marks as Esten's last appearance in the series.
+This episode marks Esten's last appearance in the series.

 The same night the episode first aired, NBC.com released a "producer's cut", which contained additional scenes and extra footage not shown in the first broadcast.
 Vivi Zigler, the executive vice president NBC digital entertainment and new media, explained that "this is a first-of-its-kind and a real bonus for fans of The Office.
 It's also a natural for this show which has continually pushed the envelope in the digital landscape.
 We're seeing an incredible audience reaction to the evolving digital extensions of our programming and anticipate this being one of their favorites."

 In her weekly blog post for TV Guide, actress Kate Flannery wrote of the producer's cut, "Isn't that cool?
 I think the Office fans are going to really dig it.
 I love the Stamford characters.
 Everyone is so much fun to work with."
 This version contained two new story lines and other minor additions and changes, including Meredith remembering an agreement to have sex with a coworker on the final day of employment, Creed selling electronics and furniture from the office, Andy having a plan in case he gets laid off, and Ryan admitting that Kelly has a strange power over him.